 The pointed peaks on the horizon tease city-dwellers during the week and each weekend, the summits cause a mini-exodus from the city to the mountains.
 Yet approaching from the Oisans side, on skis from the Eau d'Olle valley, you’re sure to be well away from the crowds.

 There are different versions of the origin of the name “Belledonne”.
 Some say it comes from “bella donna”, as Italian workers thought the shape of the Grand Pic looked like the Virgin carrying her child.
 The Gauls, on the other hand, used the word “belo” to mean strong or powerful, which accurately describes this solid crystalline mountain range, 60 km long, with wide shoulders but narrow 10 km hips.

 The highest point, the Grand Pic de Belledonne, verges on 3000 m.
 It sometimes looks arrogant like the Fitzroy in Patagonia or a black virgin, depending on your point of view.
 In any case, the Belledonne is a real natural barrier, a citadel of schist and gneiss (and a little granite, of course) and is one of the most untamed mountain ranges in France.

 Ski mountaineering and touring involves risks and all skiers are responsible for their own safety.
 Make sure you follow ANENA guidelines: anena.org

 May, when the road has reopened (www.savoie-route.fr)

 Free of charge.

-Drive to Allemont and on the Verney dam follow signs for “Col de la Croix de Fer”.
-Go through Le Rivier d'Allemont and continue the road and at the fork, take the right for the Col de la Croix de Fer.
+Drive to Allemond and on the Verney dam follow signs for “Col de la Croix de Fer”.
+Go through Le Rivier d'Allemond and continue the road and at the fork, take the right for the Col de la Croix de Fer.
 You can park at the pass.